clinicjs/node-clinic-flame-demo/README.md

 Each should produce different Flame results indicating the stack profiles of each.

-Upon profiling `1` you should see a very few request per second Running `2` you should see much higher requests per second, about 85x faster than `1`.
+Upon profiling `1` you should see a very few request per second.

+Running `2` you should see much higher requests per second, about 85x faster than `1`.

 Running `3` you should see around double the amount of requests per second versus `2`.

 To get started, generate a flame graph for the first server: